Henrik Zetterberg: Back-to-back Stanley Cup Finals, Stanley Cup win, playoff MVP (2006–2012)

 In the final year of his contract in 2008–09, Zetterberg agreed to a 12-year, $73 million contract extension with the Red Wings on 28 January 2009.
 The deal is the longest and most lucrative in franchise history.
-Zetterberg recorded 11 goals and 13 assists for the Red Wings during the 2009 Stanley Cup Playoffs that saw them reach Game 7 of the Stanley Cup Finals, only to lose to their 2008 opponent the Pittsburgh Penguins.
+Zetterberg recorded 11 goals and 13 assists for the Red Wings during the 2009 Stanley Cup playoffs that saw them reach Game 7 of the Stanley Cup Finals, only to lose to their 2008 opponent the Pittsburgh Penguins.

-Despite a slow start to the 2009–10 NHL Season, Zetterberg's play quickly improved, and he recorded the fourth hat trick of his career on 14 November against the Anaheim Ducks, scoring three goals in the third period of Detroit's 7–4 victory.
-He scored seven goals during the 2010 Stanley Cup Playoffs, which saw Detroit bow out in the second round against San Jose.
+Despite a slow start to the 2009–10 season, Zetterberg's play quickly improved, and he recorded the fourth hat trick of his career on 14 November against the Anaheim Ducks, scoring three goals in the third period of Detroit's 7–4 victory.
+On 17 December, in a 3–0 victory over the Tampa Bay Lightning, Zetterberg sustained a separated shoulder as a result from a hit from Lightning' defenceman Mattias Öhlund, causing him to miss the next eight games.
+He ended the season playing in 74 games with 23 goals and 47 assists for 70 points.
+He also scored seven goals during the 2010 Stanley Cup playoffs, which saw Detroit defeat the Phoenix Coyotes in the first round in seven games before bowing out in the conference semifinals against the San Jose Sharks in five games.

-Zetterberg posted 80 points in 80 games in the 2010–11 NHL season.
-However, the Red Wings were eliminated in the 2nd round of the Playoffs, again to San Jose.
+Zetterberg posted 80 points in 80 games in the 2010–11 season.
+However, the Red Wings again defeated the Coyotes in the opening round in a four game sweep then were eliminated by San Jose in the conference semifinals in seven games.

-In the 2011–12 NHL season, Zetterberg played on the 2nd line alongside Valtteri Filppula and Jiří Hudler.
+In the 2011–12 season, Zetterberg played on the 2nd line alongside Valtteri Filppula and Jiří Hudler.
 Both teammates had career seasons playing on the line centered by Zetterberg.
 Filppula scored a career high 66 points while Hudler had a 50-point season (25 goals, 25 assists).
-The Red Wings fell 4–1 to the Nashville Predators in the first round of the Playoffs, their earliest playoff exit since 2006.
+The Red Wings fell 4–1 to the Nashville Predators in the conference quarterfinals, their earliest playoff exit since 2006.